-- walking or running on the elliptical machine
+- walking or running on an elliptical machine

 - leg extensions

-In addition, you should always begin and end exercising of any kind with stretching all the muscles involved, especially the quadriceps and hamstrings.
+In addition, you should always begin and end exercising of any kind by gently stretching all the muscles involved, especially the quadriceps and hamstrings.
 Check out these quad and hamstring exercises to strengthen bad knees.

 The following includes common questions about pain affecting the inner knee.